 According to research from Bizzabo, last year 41% of marketers considered live events their most important marketing channel.
 What a difference a year makes.

 As people around the world adapt to social distancing, in-person events are out for the foreseeable future.
-Many marketers are now scrambling to figure out how to translate in-person events to digital.
+Many marketers are now scrambling to figure out how to adapt live events to digital.
 But it’s not a straightforward transition.
-Virtual events present different challenges than in-person ones, but they also provide unique benefits.
+Adapting live events presents different challenges than in-person ones, but they also provide unique benefits.
 If you do them well, they can still pay off for your business.

 1. Know your goals.